knee-cola/jest-mock-axios/README.md

 **NOTE:** this is a sibling method to the `lastPromiseGet` (which returns only the promise portion of this the request object).

+If no request has been made yet, returns `undefined`.

 ## axios.getReqByUrl(url)

 `getReqByUrl()` returns the same info about a specific request as `lastReqGet` (see above).
-Instead of returning the most recent request, it returns the most recent request matching the given url.
+Instead of returning the most recent request, it returns the most recent request matching the given url or `undefined` if no such request could be found.

 ### Arguments: `url`
 The url to be matched.
 Must match exactly the url passed to axios before.